 The top 10 must-have tips for email marketing

-As Constant Contact says, that’s because people regularly check their email and spend a lot of time in front of it.
-Sending an email is cheap, too, but how do you get your message across effectively?
+That’s because, according to Constant Contact, consumers check their email frequently and spend a lot of time in front of it.
+It’s also inexpensive to send an email, but how can you get your point across effectively?

 - Build relationships with your readers

-Not all of your readers are the same.
-Some may be lifelong customers, while others will be new to your business, so segmenting your email lists is very important.
-Have a goal in mind when you send an email, whether it’s attracting new customers to your store, driving traffic to your website or simply raising awareness.
-That goal should dictate how you craft your message.
-Take your time to think this through, so your customers feel connected to you.
+Your readers aren’t all the same.
+Some consumers may be long-term customers, while others may be new to your company, thus segmenting your email lists is critical.
+When sending an email, have a goal in mind, whether it’s to attract new consumers to your store, increase traffic to your website, or simply raise awareness.
+The way you create your message should be guided by that purpose.
+Take your time to consider this so that your customers feel a sense of connection with you.

 - Start small